MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     ![__________________________________](../../../media/mesh-201/077-drag-prefabs.png)

-    This prefab provides the text information box and a nested prefab named **Earth** that provides the model for the globe.
+    This prefab provides the text information box and a nested prefab named **Earth** that contains the model for the globe.

     ![__________________________________](../../../media/mesh-201/103-earth-model.png)